arigo/unity-custom-shadow-experiments/Assets/ShadowVSM/README.txt

 incrementally over N frames, where N is the number of cascades (set below).
 Or, "Manual from script" means it will only recompute when you call the methods ShadowVSM.UpdateShadowsFull() or ShadowVSM.UpdateShadowsIncrementalCascade().

+Note how even with a low resolution of 512x512, the shadowmap displays not too badly.
+You can choose to increase this resolution to improve it further.

+Shadow cascades are in powers of two.
+They are concentric boxes centered (by default) on the directional light of the scene, each one twice as big as the previous one.
+Note that traditionally we'd make boxes starting at the camera and looking forward only;
+indeed it is wasteful to compute shadowmaps for parts of the world that are not displayed.
+The idea was for me to use this in the computation mode "manual from script", computing shadows independently from the actual camera position and reusing them however the camera moves.